carlosb1/upc-aidl-19-team4/README.md

 ### Siamese cosine tests (V1 and V2)

 #### Cosine networks SGD test

+The first experiments that I did is with SGD in order to get my first results and  to compare with different configurations.
+Here, It is possible to check how it learns stable.

 ![siamese1_sara_sgd]
 ![siamese2_sara_sgd]

 #### Cosine networks SGD + Data aug. test

+The data augmentation helps in a better training.
+It is possible to check how the validation and training data are fitting better.

 ![siamese1_sara_sgd_normtrans]
 ![siamese2_sara_sgd_normtrans]

 #### Cosine networks ADAM + Data aug. test

+Furthermore, the Adam optimizer works well with cosine networks.
+It is possible to check how it is improved the process to find the best loss.
+Unfortunately, The accuracy was poor, I tried different values for the learning rate, weight decay (0, 0.001, 5e-4) but It doesn't help, I got the conclusion I need more time to find the best parameters to use it.
+For this, I stopped this study line.

 ![siamese1_sara_adam_normtrans]
 ![siamese2_sara_adam_normtrans]

 ### Cosine v1 with triplet loss!
 (SGD and ADAM) + Data augmentation

+My last test was the implementation of the triplet loss where It works better if we compare with previous experiments.
+The idea to use negative and positive images in the loss function helps a lot to find the minimum.

 ![triplet1_sara_sgd_normtrans]
 ![triplet1_sara_adam_normtrans]

 ### Decision networks (Decision and linear network)

+I did the same experiments for the decision layers.
+In the first experiments, I can detected how the performance is poor and after more experiments I could confirm that it doesn't work better.

 #### Decision networks SGD

+It is possible check how the overfitting happens very fast, and I starts to figure out that It is not the best workflow for my use case.

 ![decision_sara_sgd]
 ![decision_linear_sara_sgd]

 #### Decision networks SGD + Data aug

+Here, I figured out that the data augmentation is not improving the values, the overfitting only happens a few epochs after.

 ![decision_sara_sgd_normtrans]
 ![decision_linear_sara_sgd_normtrans]

 #### Decision networks Adam + Data aug

+Applying Adam, in this case, it was exhausting...
+I tried the same parameters with the Decision and Cosine neural networks.
+But in this case, I could find the best option for the first decision network.

 ![decision_sara_adam_normtrans]
 ![decision_linear_sara_adam_normtrans]